Hybrid Long-Term Care Insurance For Cancer Survivors

 1. Grade of Tumor

 However, if the cancerous cells are abnormal-looking and lack normal tissue structures, it is considered a “high-grade tumor” or “poorly differentiated.”
-When looking at your medical history, underwriters will look for the grade of the tumor.
+Underwriters will look for the grade of the tumor when looking at your medical history.

 2. Stage of Cancer

-The stage of the cancer indicates how far the cancer has spread and also the size of the tumor.
-According to the National Institute of Cancer, the higher the number, the larger the cancer tumor is and the more it has spread into nearby tissues.
+The stage of the cancer indicates how far the cancer spread and the size of the tumor.
+According to the National Institute of Cancer, the higher the number, the larger the tumor is and the more it has spread into nearby tissues.

 3. Type of Treatment

-Another point of investigation is the type of treatment.
-The type or treatment received is just as important as the grade and the stage of the cancer.
+Another point of investigation for underwriters is the type of treatment.
+The type of treatment you received is just as important as the grade and the stage of the cancer.

 Let’s say an individual had a small tumor that was removed by surgery with no other occurrence.
-An underwriter will review that information according to company guidelines in order approve or decline your application for insurance.
+An underwriter will review that information, according to company guidelines, for underwriting purposes.

-Having a medical history involving cancer should not deter you from applying for hybrid long-term care insurance.
-However, it is in your best interest to work with an experienced agent who can direct you to the right companies that are willing to work with you and look on your case favorably.
+Having a medical history does not disqualify you from applying for hybrid long-term care insurance.
+However, it is in your best interest to work with an experienced agent.
+An experienced agent can direct you to the right companies that will consider your case.